How to Charge a Campervan Lithium Battery

 Battery charging on an RV camper van can be achieved with solar power or by plugging into a standard 240-volt power outlet or by installing a DC DC charger.

 When charging your lithium batteries, it’s important to use the correct cables and size fuses.
 The cables need to be fitted with the correct size fuse for the amount of current that is being passed through them.
 If you don’t have the right sized fuses, this can damage your battery or charger.

 It is essential for your safety to use a fused cable when charging your lithium batteries.
 If there is a short circuit, the fuse will blow and protect the battery and charger from damage.

-A lithium charger is specifically designed for charging these types of batteries as they have a higher voltage than lead-acid batteries or AGM batteries.
-When charging with an RV inverter that does not have a lithium battery charger built-in, the inverter must be set to “battery mode” and the correct type of connector used to make the electrical connection between the inverter and the battery.
+A lithium charger is specifically designed for charging these types of batteries as they have a higher voltage than acid and AGM batteries.
+When charging with an RV inverter that does not have lithium dc battery chargers built-in, the inverter must be set to “battery mode” and the correct type of connector used to make the electrical connection between the inverter and the battery.